 fresh salsa picante recipe.
 Made with fresh ingredients like ripe tomatoes, onions, peppers, lime, and cilantro.

-Salsa Picante Recipe With Fresh Ingredients
+Salsa Picante Recipe Cooked with Fresh Tomatoes

 Prep Time: 10 minutes